 - In using ‘result of analysis and evaluations’ as a tool for continual improvement, use the things gone right and Things Gone Wrong approach to classifying your data for decision-making.

-- Examples of situations which might lead to improvement projects include: machine set-up, die change, machine changeover times, cycle time, scrap, non value-added use of floor space, variation in process parameters, less than 100% first run capability, process averages not centered on target values, testing requirements not justified by accumulated results, waste of labor and materials, difficult manufacture, assembly and installation of product, excessive handling and storage, etc.
+- Examples of situations which might lead to improvement projects include machine set-up, die change, machine changeover times, cycle time, scrap, value-added use of floor space, variation in process parameters, less than 100% first run capability, process averages not centred on target values, testing requirements not justified by accumulated results, waste of labour and materials, difficult manufacture, assembly and installation of the product, excessive handling and storage, etc.

 Useful tools that are often used to continually improve, include capability studies, design of experiments, risk analysis, SPC, supplier evaluation, test and measurement technology, the theory of constraints, overall equipment effectiveness, technology, benchmarking, analysis of motion/ergonomics, and error-proofing.
 Ensure that personnel applying these tools are competent and trained.
 Performance indicators to measure the effectiveness of the continual improvement process may include quality objectives being met sooner than planned, achieving and exceeding business and quality objectives, improved efficiency in the use of resources, cost reduction, improved product quality, etc.